USMNT outclassed by Netherlands in 3-1 loss, ending run in World Cup

 Much has changed in the eight years since the United States’ last men’s World Cup appearance, but one thing has not.
 A U.S. men’s team has gone home amid questions of what could have been, if only for something here or there.

+The opportunity may come without needing the moment of carnal vengeance that some fans want in a formal firing.
+Berhalter’s contract expires at the end of this year, and in his postgame news conference Saturday he alluded to something that’s been rumored for a while: he might step down on his own.

+“For the last month, month and a half, I’ve just been only focused on the World Cup — only focused on achieving things with this group,” Berhalter said.
+“And in the next couple weeks, I’ll clear my head, I’ll sit down, and I’ll think about what’s next.”

-Until that decision is made, everyone else is left to answer a different question.
-What happens when a team does exactly what was expected — nothing more, nothing less?
+That becomes the second question on the table.
+The first is this: What happens when a team does exactly what was expected — nothing more, nothing less?

 The answer will start to lay the path for the next four years.